DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

 Debug
 -----

-In debug mode (CONFIG_RTE_MBUF_DEBUG is enabled), the functions of the mbuf library perform sanity checks before any operation (such as, buffer corruption, bad type, and so on).
+In debug mode, the functions of the mbuf library perform sanity checks before any operation (such as, buffer corruption, bad type, and so on).

 Use Cases
 ---------